City of Fife

 We recommend Fey because of his consistent track record in Olympia and his strong support from our progressive partner organizations.

 Democrat Rep. Jake Fey is running for re-election to Legislative District 27, House Position 2, where he has been a progressive advocate for more than a decade.
 Before that, Fey served on the Tacoma City Council and then as the city’s deputy mayor.
-As a community leader, Fey has been a progressive advocate for education, youth, environmental, and transportation issues.
+As a community leader, Fey has been a progressive advocate for educational, youth, environmental, and transportation issues.

 Recently in Olympia, Fey has worked across a number of issue areas to support working people, the climate, and our students.
 He was a primary sponsor of legislation to bring free school lunches to all Washington students.
 Fey was also key in passing the ban on child marriage as a secondary sponsor.
 As the chair of the House Transportation Committee, Fey has been instrumental in making greater investments in ferry service and improving mobility across the state.